openssl/project/PROJECT-HANDBOOK.md

 found in the [OpenSSL Bylaws document].

 [^1]: [Time-based Release Policy](TODO:link)
+[^2]: **Iteration** serves the same purpose as **Sprint**, a term prevalent in
+    the Scrum methodology.
+We used Iteration as it's the default field name in GitHub Projects, which saved us time with board configuration.
-[^2]: Expressed using the Fibonacci sequence (1, 2, 3, 5, 8, 13, 21, etc.)
+[^3]: Expressed using the Fibonacci sequence (1, 2, 3, 5, 8, 13, 21, etc.)
-[^3]: The release steering committee, including an OpenSSL project manager and
+[^4]: The release steering committee, including an OpenSSL project manager and
     engineer, as well as community representatives, optimally represents the project's needs.